connectrpc/connect-es/.github/CONTRIBUTING.md

 Contributing
 ============

-We'd love your help making `connect-web` better!
+We'd love your help making `connect-es` better!

 If you'd like to add new exported APIs, please [open an issue][open-issue] describing your proposal &mdash; discussing API changes ahead of time makes